75+ Google Reviews for the Law Firm of Kevin P. Sheerin

 Podcast: www.newyorkcivilservicelawattorneypodcast.com

-If you have questions or have received a NYPD disqualification and would like to schedule a free consultation, please contact Kevin Sheerin at 516.248.0040.
+Kevin Sheerin is a civil service appeals attorney with over 21 years of experience.
+If you have questions about your disqualification and would like to schedule a free consultation, feel free to contact Kevin at 516-248-0040.

 Email: kevin@sheerinlaw.com